a11599/pmi/README.md

 ### `execute`

 Load and run a PE executable.
-The executable will start with the same environment as the "main" PE executable attached to the PMI stub.
+The executable will start with the same environment as the main PE executable attached to the PMI stub.

 Inputs:

-- EBX: Position within the file where the executable starts.
+- `EBX`: Position within the file where the executable starts.
 Useful for binary bundles when multiple application files are packed into a single file for easier distribution.
-If the file is a standalone PE file (with or without MZ .EXE stub), EBX should be set to 0.
+If the file is a standalone PE file (with or without MZ .EXE stub), `EBX` should be set to 0.
 The MZ .EXE stub will be skipped.
-- ESI: Linear address of the PE executable's ASCIIZ filename.
+- `ESI`: Linear address of the PE executable's ASCIIZ filename.
-- EDI: Linear address of ASCIIZ command line arguments.
+- `EDI`: Linear address of ASCIIZ command line arguments.

 Outputs:

-- CF: Set if failed.
+- `CF`: Set if failed.
-- AH: Error code if CF set or 0 when successful.
+- `AH`: Error code if `CF` set or 0 when successful.
-- AL: Exit code if successful or 0 when failed.
+- `AL`: Exit code if successful or 0 when failed.

 _Example: Run `PART2.EXE`._